 |Stripe Inc||Stripe Inc is certified under the EU-U.S. DPF and the UK Extension to the EU-U.S. DPF.
 Data processing agreement signed.||USA|

 |Twilio Inc||Twilio is certified under the EU-U.S. DPF and the UK Extension to the EU-U.S. DPF.
 Data processing agreement signed.||USA|

 |Zendesk Inc||Zendesk Inc is certified under the EU-U.S. DPF and the UK Extension to the EU-U.S. DPF.
 Data processing agreement signed.||USA|

 Test Partnership has an acceptable use policy in place and we require all staff to read and understand it.

-Test Partnership requires all staff to take at least on an annual rolling basis GDPR training which includes GDPR compliance, information security, privacy, data storage and retention, access rights security breaches, and cyber risks.
+Test Partnership requires all staff to take at least on an annual rolling basis data protection training which includes GDPR compliance, Data Protection Act 2018, information security, privacy, data storage and retention, access rights security breaches, and cyber risks.
 Test Partnership trains staff in its privacy and data security policies and procedures.

 2. ORGANISATION OF INFORMATION

 Test Partnership has a comprehensive set of information security policies, approved by senior management and disseminated to all employees.

 Test Partnership servers are located in Telehouse London data centres which meet the highest levels of building security, including constant security by trained security staff 24/7, electronic access management, proximity access control systems and CCTV.